Section 1: INTRODUCTION AND SCOPE

 Public Review and Rating Display: User reviews, ratings, and comments are displayed publicly on the Platform to benefit other users making property decisions.
 Users control the content of their submissions but should understand that reviews become part of the public Platform database.

 Community Features and Forums: User participation in Platform forums, discussions, and community features involves sharing profile information and content with other community members.
-Users can control their level of participation and information disclosure through privacy settings.

 4.2 Service Providers and Business Partners